elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Enable rook-ceph network polices by default for exoscale
 - Troubleshooting scripts for HNC
 - Tests for Groups RBAC
+- the possibility to add static users for opensearch

 ### Fixed

 - The update-ips script can now fetch Calico Wireguard IPs